till213/GuetzliImageIOPlugin/README.md

 bin/release/imageformats
 ```

-and the GuetzliSimpleGUI will be located at
+and the SimpleGuetzliGUI will be located at

 ```
 bin/release